info@growingsmiles.co.uk

 What do you offer your little costumed visitors when they stop by your door?

 But what do you offer your little costumed visitors when they stop by your door?
 How often do they suggest a trick rather than a treat?
-If anything like our area, not very!
+If anything like our experience, not very!
 We see aisles in the supermarkets at this time of the year with multipacks of jelly sweets and chocolates for trick-or-treaters, but is there anything else that we can offer that may be less harmful to their teeth, but equally as well received?

 Growing Smiles suggestions for tooth friendly Halloween treats: